Tracial approximate divisibility and stable rank one: Strict comparison and Cuntz semigroup

-To prove the surjectivity, by the first paragraph of the proof of Lemma 6.5 of \cite{ERS}, it suffices to show that $\la a\ra$ to $\widehat{a}$ is surjective from ${\rm Cu}(A)$ to $\LAff_+({\widetilde{ QT}}(A)).$ Therefore, by {{Lemma \ref{LRobert}}}, it suffices to show that $A$ has property (D).
+To prove the surjectivity, by the first paragraph of the proof of Lemma 6.5 of \cite{ERS}, it suffices to show that the canonical map $\la a\ra \mapsto \widehat{a}$ is surjective from ${\rm Cu}(A)$ to $\LAff_+({\widetilde{ QT}}(A)).$ Therefore, by {{Lemma \ref{LRobert}}}, it suffices to show that $A$ has property (D).

 To see $A$ has property (D), let $x, x'\in {\rm Cu}(A)$ such that $x'\ll x.$ Let $a, b\in {{(A\otimes {\cal K})^{\bf 1}_+}}$ such that $\la a\ra =x'$ and $\la b\ra =x.$ By Remark \ref{R1} and \cite[Proposition 5.3]{FLII}, $A\otimes {\cal K}$ is tracially approximately divisible.